FasterSpeeding/Alluka/docs/usage.md

     ...
 ```

-Where passing the default descriptors returned bu [alluka.inject][] to [typing.Annotated][]
+Where passing the default descriptors returned by [alluka.inject][] to [typing.Annotated][]
-as a type argument lets you declare the type or callback dependency for an argument without
+lets you declare the type or callback dependency for an argument without effecting non-DI
-effecting non-DI calls to the function (by leaving these parameters required).
+calls to the function (by leaving these parameters required).

 ```py
 async def callback(